-A weekly kerbside sort collection of dry recyclables and kitchen food waste is provided to street properties.
-Kitchen food waste is presented for collection in 21L brown caddies.
-Dry recyclables are presented for collection/sorting in 55L green kerbside recycling boxes with lids.
+A weekly kerbside sort collection of dry recyclables and kitchen food waste is currently provided to street properties.
+Kitchen food waste is presented for collection in 21 litre brown caddies.
+Dry recyclables are presented for collection/sorting in 55 litre green kerbside recycling boxes with lids.
 Most properties have two boxes; some have more where volumes dictate.
 The following dry recyclables are currently collected:-

-- o All Plastic bottles (previously just Plastic milk bottles). - Mixed food and drinks cans. - Mixed glass bottles and jars. - Paper and light card mix (previously news & pamphlets only).
+- All Plastic bottles (previously just plastic milk bottles).

+- Mixed food and drinks cans.

+- Mixed glass bottles and jars.

+- Paper and light card mix.

-- Domestic dry cell batteries. - Aerosols and tetra pack (April 2015)
+- Aerosols and tetra pack (from April 2015). - Household batteries (non-rechargeable).